 THERE 13 was Friday March 17, 2017 with novelist and musician David Rosenheim, prize-winning Oakland author Chris Drangle, Oakland writer Lily Chien-Davis, and halftime music by Dirty Cello with Doug Sovern.

 THERE 14 was Saturday April 29, 2017, with award-winning short story writer and SF Chronicle columnist Caille Milner, Oakland writer Margaret Lee, Oakland poet Emma Catherine Perry, and the world premiere of the band The Braxton Hicks as our halftime entertainment.

 THERE 15 was Friday, May 12, 2017, featuring local author Katie Moulton, East Bay fiction writer Cecile Barlier, and rising star writer Jia Jing Liu.

-THERE is taking a summer break from June-August.
+THERE took a summer break from June-August.

 THERE 16 was Friday, September 15, 2017, featuring Berkeley novelist Shanthi Sekaran, local emerging author Eanlai Cronin, Berkeley writer Amy Thigpen and music by Kate Brubeck, Jeff Ward and Doug Sovern.

 THERE 17 was a special event, co-presented as part of Litquake, on Friday, October 13, 2017, with Laleh Khadivi, Whiting Award-winning Oakland author of A Good Country and other novels.

 THERE 18 will be Friday, November 17, 2017, and will feature a quartet of local authors: Joey Garcia, fiction writer Elizabeth James, essayist Jane Anne Staw, and Shelley Blanton-Stroud, plus music TBA.